VOLTTRON/volttron/README.md

    rm $CONFIG
    ```

+   Replace "rmq server key" with the RabbitMQ server key.

    In this example the DataMover will be running on the ZeroMQ instance, which means that the destination vip, serverkey, and instance name are configured to the RabbitMQ instance.
 However, destination-message-bus should be set to zmq.
 Start DataMover agent.

    b.
 Install master driver, configure fake device on upstream server and start volttron and master driver. 'vcfg --agent master_driver' command can install master driver and setup a fake device.